CharlesGodwin/pi-setup/README.md

       2. Initializes exim4 mailer for gmail
       3. Assign forwarding of emails for root and pi to gmail
       4. Sends test email
-   9.  change hostname
+   9. Change hostname
-   10. reboot
+   10. Reboot

 Follow these steps to a simple new image.
 I say simple, but it is not quick, as a lot of updates and installs take place.